Best IT Workflow Automation Tools for Operations Teams February 2026

 Best Overall Workflow Automation Tool: Ravenna

-Analytics track response times, SLA compliance, and agent workload alongside the automation itself.
+Analytics dashboards track response times, SLA compliance, and agent workload alongside the automation itself.
 This visibility helps you identify which workflows deliver ROI and where bottlenecks remain.

 ServiceNow